giisw/LLM-Human-PrivReq-Catalog-Comparison/README.md

-# Empirical Validation of AI-Driven Automated Generation for Privacy Requirements Reuse
+# Comparing LLM-Assisted and Human-Authored Privacy Requirements Catalogs: An Exploratory Bilingual Case Study

-This repository contains **the execution scripts** for the empirical validation pipeline used to analyze privacy requirements catalogs across four branches: **Ambiguity**, **Consistency**, **Readability**, and **Redundancy**.
+This repository contains **the execution scripts** for the evaluation pipeline used to analyze the RequiCreator-generated and PDP2019 reference catalogs across four analysis branches: **Ambiguity**, **Consistency**, **Readability**, and **Redundancy**.

 ## Repository contents

 High-level structure:

 - `validation/`
-  Validation workflow split into four branches:
+  Evaluation workflow split into four analysis branches:
   - `ambiguity/`
   - `consistency/`
   - `readability/`